ania505/Szymula_Eventric_Assess/README.md

 How to use the application:
 - On opening the app, you will see the homepage that has a header and content portion.
-In the header there is the site title ("Where Them Birds At"), a filter/sort button, and a liked list toggle.
+In the header there is the site title ("Where The Birds Sing"), a filter/sort button, and a liked list toggle.
 Below that there is the content portion that has 2 instances of pagination (top & bottom of page) and a list of bird species with a picture, name, and heart button.
 - To filter/ sort: Click on the "Filter & Sort By" button.
 A popup appears, the user makes selections, hits submit, then hits close.
 The list is now sorted and filtered!